 They were afraid that they would die if Yahweh spoke to them.
 If your readers would misunderstand this question, you can express it as a statement.
 Alternate translation: "We are afraid that we will die."
-(See: Rhetorical Question) ULT 25 But why should we die?
-For this great fire will consume us; if we hear the voice of Yahweh our God any longer, we will die.
+(See: Rhetorical Question) ULT 25 And now, why should we die?
+For this great fire will consume us.
+If we continue anymore to hear the voice of Yahweh our God, and we will die.
 UST 25 But we are afraid that we will die.
 We are afraid that this immense fire will burn us all up, if we go on hearing Yahweh's voice.
 For who besides us is there ... have done?

 If your readers would misunderstand this question, you can express it as a statement.
 Alternate translation: "There are no other people besides us ... have done."
 (See: Rhetorical Question)

 all flesh

 This represents all people or living things.
 Alternate translation: "all people" or "all living beings" (See: Synecdoche)

 ULT

-26 For who besides us is there among all flesh who has heard the voice of the living God speak out of the middle of the fire and lived, as we have done?
+26 For who {is there of} all flesh that has heard the voice of the living God speak from the midst of the fire like us, and has lived?

 UST

 26 We are the only people on earth who have remained alive after hearing the all-powerful God speak to them from a fire!

 (There are no notes for this verse.)

 ULT

-27 As for you, you should go and listen to everything that Yahweh our God says; repeat to us everything that Yahweh our God says to you; we will listen to it and obey it.'
+27 You, approach, and listen to everything that Yahweh our God says, and speak to us everything that Yahweh our God says to you.
+And we will listen and obey.'

 UST

 27 So Moses, you go up the mountain and listen to everything that Yahweh our God says.
 Then come back and tell us everything that he has said, and we will listen to what he has said and obey it.'

-when you spoke to me
+Deuteronomy 5:28 when you spoke to me

 Here "me" refers to Moses.

 ULT

-28 Yahweh heard your words when you spoke to me.
-He said to me, 'I have heard the words of this people, what they said to you.
-What they said was good.
+28 And Yahweh heard the sound of your words when you spoke to me.
+And Yahweh said to me, 'I have heard the sound of the words of this people that they spoke to you.
+All that they have spoken is good.

 UST

 28 Yahweh heard your leaders say that, so when I went back up the mountain, Yahweh said to me, 'I have heard what your leaders have said, and what they have said is right.

 Oh, that there were

 If your language has an idiom that expresses a strong desire for something, you might want to use it here.
 Alternate translation: "I would be very happy if there were" (See: Idiom)

 ULT

-29 Oh, that there were such a heart in them, that they would honor me and always keep all my commandments, that it might go well with them and with their children forever!
+29 Who will give and have this heart in them, to fear me and keep all my commandments all the days, so that it will be well for them and for their sons forever.

 UST

 29 I surely wish that they would always think like that and have an awesome respect for me and obey all my commandments, in order that things may go well for them and for their descendants forever.

 (There are no notes for this verse.)

 ULT

-30 Go say to them, "Return to your tents."
+$^{\bf 30}$ Go say to them, "Return yourselves to your tents."

 UST

 $^{\mathbf{30}}$ So go down and tell them to return to their tents.

 General Information: